10 Lifestyle Changes to Help You Manage Urinary Incontinence

 Bladder training, where you drink and hold liquid, rather than have a wee 'just in case' can really help with urge incontinence.
 In addition, not drinking enough can also cause constipation which can also impact urinary incontinence.

-Spicy and acidic foods, like curry and citrus fruits, can irritate the bladder making leaks and other incontinence symptoms worse.
+Spicy and acidic foods, like curry, hot peppers, and citrus fruits, can irritate the bladder and worsen incontinence symptoms.

 If you suffer with constipation, a side effect of straining to have a poo is that it can weaken your pelvic floor muscles which makes urinary incontinence worse.